FTRobbin/awesome-vyperflow-bootcamp/README.md

 [name_registry.vif](name_registry.vif) : A smart contract that manages the registry of people's name and their address.You can register and find your address here.
 Comparing to [this](https://github.com/ethereum/vyper/blob/master/examples/name_registry.vy).

+[voting.vif](voting.vif) : A smart contract that manages votings of participants on a list of proposals.
+Each participant may choose to vote, or delegate their vote to another voter.
+Comparing to [this](https://vyper.readthedocs.io/en/latest/vyper-by-example.html#voting).

 [ERC20.vif](ERC20.vif) : A smart contract that describes ERC20_Token_Standard.
 Comparing to [this](https://github.com/ethereum/vyper/blob/master/examples/tokens/ERC20.vy).